Like this post? Help us by sharing it!

 Manzai is safe comedy, and easily digestible.
 In the West, stand-up comedy makes fun of everything – the government, cultural trends, celebrities, etc. However, if a comedian in Japan made a joke about the prime minister, or how terrible Japanese beer is, they’d be banned from TV and radio.
 This is largely because the vast majority of entertainers in Japan are represented by the same agency (Yoshimoto).
 Plus, there are only a few channels that do comedy shows.
 This means if someone burns a bridge, they’re done.
 It makes sense for Japanese comedians to play it safe.

 The other main comedy style you’ll find in Japan is rakugo.
 Rakugo is a very old, traditional style of comedy, in which a lone storyteller kneels on a small stage before a live audience and tells a comedic tale.
 They do this using only two props: a fan and small cloth.
 If manzai reflects Japan’s present, rakugo reflect the nation’s rich heritage.
 This form of entertainment appeals mostly to the elderly (you’ll still find theatres with long queues of old people who want to see rakugo).
 It may not be as popular as it once was, but because of its long history in Japan, it’s not going anywhere soon.

 The wacky, the weird, and the wonderful

 Thus concludes our overview of comedy in Japan – well, almost.
-Because no article on the subject would be complete, of course, without the inclusion of the most bonkers, genius game show I’ve ever heard of: contestants having to bite into various pieces of furniture around a seemingly ordinary room, in a bid to discover which are made of chocolate.
+Because no article on the subject would be complete without the inclusion of the most bonkers, genius game show I’ve ever heard of.
+The premise?
+Contestants have to bite into various pieces of furniture around a seemingly ordinary room, in a bid to discover which are made of chocolate.